-Depending on the blend of matcha powder (and how you prepare it), your experience will vary widely.
-The aftertaste could resemble a sweet nuttiness, an intense savoury flavor, floral or bittersweet notes, perhaps even all of the above!
+Depending on the blend of matcha (and how you prepare it), your experience will vary widely.
+The aftertaste could resemble a sweet nuttiness, an intense savory flavor, floral or bittersweet notes, perhaps even all of the above!
 This will linger for awhile and then slowly fade away.
-The matcha aftertaste is what gets people so obsessed with matcha.
+The matcha aftertaste is what gets people so obsessed, although it may take some time for most people to get used to the complex flavors of matcha.

 What good matcha should taste like

-The descriptions above are characteristic of good matcha.
+The matcha taste descriptions above are characteristic of good matcha.
 A skilled tea master will create matcha blends that are balanced, such that there is no one dominating taste that will overpower everything else.
-The taste will transition gradually and softly, into a pleasant aftertastes.
+The taste will transition gradually and softly, into a pleasant aftertaste.

 What bad matcha will taste like

 A bad matcha tends to be unbalanced with a dominant matcha flavor that is so potent that it tastes unpleasant.
 This usually means that the matcha is too bitter or astringent.
 The texture could also be unpleasant.
 However, do note that how you prepare matcha greatly affects its taste.
 In our experience, roughly a third of “bad” matcha experiences are due to improper preparation or storage.

 Something that most are unaware of is that “bitterness” or “astringency” in matcha lexicon does not automatically make a matcha bad.
 Ultimately, it depends on how the tea master has managed to blend in these bitter / astringent flavors to create something that is altogether pleasing.